Adrian Peterson Green Bay Packers Rumors: AP To Choose Packers Or Detroit Lions?

 As previously reported by the Inquisitr, Lacy’s contract with the Seahawks is for $5.55 million.
 That’s a bit more than the Packers wanted to pay its struggling running back, instead opting to let him find a new team in free agency.
 It might have raised the amount of urgency to get an Adrian Peterson contract done, though, especially if the intent is to take some of the pressure off quarterback Aaron Rodgers.

 Peterson also met with the Seahawks, joining a revolving door of running backs meeting with the team.
-Jamaal Charles still has a meeting set for Wednesday (March 15) that the Seahawks are carrying out.
+Jamal Charles still has a meeting set for Wednesday (March 15) that the Seahawks are carrying out.
 Could the Seahawks offer Charles a contract as well?
 As for the Adrian Peterson-Green Bay Packers rumors, there are differing pieces of news depending on which NFL analyst has the microphone.

 Michael Fabiano of NFL.com may have thrown some cold water on the Peterson-to-Packers scenario in a report from Tuesday (March 14).
 Though he addressed the urgency to find an improvement at running back after losing Lacy to the Seahawks, he also noted that the Packers could wait until the 2017 NFL Draft to add a running back.
 Would the wait-and-see approach be a good idea for a team trying to compete for the 2018 NFL Playoffs?